lindseytwilson/Project-1/README.md

 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log and system files.
-- Filebeat watch for?_
+- What does Filebeat watch for?
+Filebeat watches for log files and log events.
-- _TODO: What does Metricbeat record?_
+- What does Metricbeat record?
+Metricbeat records the metrics and statistics from the operating system and services running on the server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.